seinecle/mk99/docs/generated-html/subdir/what-is-the-cloud_temp_html.md

 //+
 Which kind of operations can be externalized to the cloud?

 Companies can delegate just the basic IT infrastructure, or IT operations which are closer to the core of their business.
-These different degrees can be described with the *"pizza model"*:
+These different degrees can be described with the *"pizza model"* (source: https://www.linkedin.com/pulse/20140730172610-9679881-pizza-as-a-service/[source]):

 image::pizza-as-a-service.jpg[align="center",title="Pizza as a service",book="keep"]
 {nbsp} +

 This schema illustrates that as a business, you can either run all operations by yourself ("made at home"), or delegate everything ("dining out").
 Each of these degrees of externalization has a name: